An-him/Sharp_A_Knife/README.md

-# 🛠️ Knife Sharpening Co.
+# 🛠️ Blaid Sharpening Co.
 API

 Welcome to the **Knife Sharpening Co.
 API**!
 This application provides a platform to manage knife sharpening orders, customer profiles, and pricing information.
 Follow the instructions below to set up and run the app locally.